Carbon neutral port

 — Allard Castelein, CEO Port of Rotterdam Authority

-Need to know more about the Incentive Scheme Climate-friendly Shipping?
-Contact Imke Deibel.
+Would you like to know more about the Incentive Scheme Climate-friendly Shipping, please contact Imke Deibel.